-We study the molecular basis of persistence of one of the deadliest bacterial pathogens, Mycobacterium tuberculosis (Mtb), which kills over million people every year.
-Mtb is the causative agent of human tuberculosis (TB), which has inflicted mankind since the prehistoric era.
-But even in the age of modern medicine, the only possible treatment of TB is a 6-9 month regimen of three specialized anti-TB antibiotics.
-This lengthy and complicated regimen is in sharp contrast to the week long, mono-drug treatment for most other bacterial infections.
+We study the molecular basis of persistence of one of the deadliest bacterial pathogens, Mycobacterium tuberculosis (Mtb), which kills over a million people every year.
+Mtb is the causative agent of human tuberculosis (TB), which has inflicted humans since the prehistoric era.
+The only possible treatment of TB is a multi-drug regimen administered over 6-9 months.
+Towards developing a shorter treatment regimen, the overarching goal of our research program is to decipher the molecular mechanisms of persistence of Mtb during an antibiotic exposure.

 Li Y, Corro JH, Palmer CD, Ojha AK.

 Progression from remodeling to hibernation of ribosomes in zinc-starved mycobacteria.
 Proc Natl Acad Sci U S A. (2020) 10.1073/pnas.2013409117